fgrosse/prox/README.md

 Prox is a process runner for Procfile-based applications inspired by [foreman][foreman].
 With `prox` you can run several processes defined in a `Procfile` concurrently within a single terminal.
-All process outputs are prefixed with their corresponding process names.
-One of the major use cases for this arises during development of an application that consist of multiple processes (e.g. microservices and storage backends).
+All process outputs are merged but prefixed with their corresponding process names.
+One of the major use cases for this arises during local development of an application that consist of multiple processes (e.g. microservices and storage backends).
 With a process runner you can easily start this "stack" of applications and inspect its output in a single shell while interacting with the application.

-What makes prox special in comparison to [other foreman clones](#similar-projects) is that when prox starts the application, it will also listen on a unix socket for requests.
-This makes it possible to interact with a running `prox` instance in another terminal, for instance to tail the logs of a subset of processes.
-This can be especially useful when working with many processes where the merged output of all applications can be rather spammy and is hard to be read by humans.
-Other interactions include inspecting the state of all running processes, scaling a process to more instances or stopping and restarting of processes.

-Prox primary use case is as a development tool to run your stack locally and to help you understand what it is doing or why a component has crashed.
-To do this it is planned to introduce the `Proxfile` which serves as an opt-in alternative to the `Procfile` with more advanced features such as parsing structured log output to highlight relevant messages (not yet implemented).

-You may ask why not just use *docker* for local development since it provides similar client/server based functionality to run multiple processes, especially when using docker-compose.
+You may ask why not just use *docker* for local development since it provides similar functionality to run multiple processes, especially when using docker-compose.
 The reason is ease of development and a fast development cycle also for small code changes.
 It just takes longer than necessary to recompile a binary and additionally build the docker image.
 Also the extra file system and process isolation that are one of dockers many benefits in a production environment can become quite a nuisance during local development.

+## Features

+Prox primary use case is as a development tool to run your entire application stack on your local machine.
+Apart from running all components, Proxs primary goal is to help you understand what the application is doing and sometimes help to debug why a component has crashed.

+### Error reporting

+Like other process managers, prox will stop the entire stack when one of the managed processes has crashed.
+This way the system fails fast and it is the developers task to understand and fix the problem.
+This usually entails searching through the log output for the first fatal error which caused the system to go down.
+Prox helps with this by reporting the name and exit code of the process that was the root cause for the stack shutdown.

+### Log parsing

+Today it is good practice for applications to emit structured log output so it can be parsed and used easily.
+Prox detects if a process encodes its logs as JSON and can use this information to reformat and color the output.
+By default this is used to highlight error messages but the user can specify custom formatting as well.

+In the future log parsing can also be used during error reporting to print the last error message of the component which crashed the stack.

+### Prox Server

+Another thing that distinguishes Prox from [other foreman clones](#similar-projects) is that when prox starts the application, it will also listen on a unix socket for requests.
+This makes it possible to interact with a running Prox instance in another terminal, for instance to tail the logs of a subset of processes.
+This can be useful when working with many processes where the merged output of all applications can be rather spammy and is hard to be read by humans.

+The current version of the prox server only implements tailing but you can take a look at the [IDEAS.md](IDEAS.md) file for other functionality that might be implemented later on.

+## Proxfile

+Advanced users can use a slightly more complicated `Proxfile` which serves as an opt-in alternative to the `Procfile` but with more features.

+TODO: describe features

 ## Installation